 The thing about fashion is, well, no matter how much you object, polarizing trends always come back.
 Lately, tops of all sorts are getting smaller and more revealing by the minute (looking at you, Jacquemus), while denim is roomier than it’s been in two decades.
-Though the lower and upper halves of your outfit might not be on the same page these days, it turns out, the contrasting proportions balance one another out quite nicely.
+Though the lower and upper halves of your outfit might not be on the same page these days, it turns out that the contrasting proportions of baggy jeans and crop top outfits balance one another out quite nicely.
 In fact, the fashion set is making a convincing case for a going-out top and slouchy jeans outfit formula.

-“We, as women, are often subjected to the standards that society has previously set upon us, that we need to be in tight, fitted, professional clothes to be considered presentable,” notes Danielle Guizio, the founder of her eponymous New York-based label of the current shift in proportions.
-“Comfort comes first for me and I personally feel more confident when I’m wearing garments that aren’t tugging at me in the wrong places.
+“We, as women, are often subjected to the standards that society has previously set upon us, that we need to be in tight, fitted, professional clothes to be considered presentable,” Danielle Guizio, the founder of her eponymous New York-based label, tells TZR of the current shift in proportions.
+“Comfort comes first for me, and I personally feel more confident when I’m wearing garments that aren’t tugging at me in the wrong places.
 You can still look and feel put together with slouchy jeans on.
 It’s a feeling above all.”

-For more casual occasions, Guizio suggests pairing fitted knitwear like her Exposed Seam Bra and Rib Knit Shrug Cardigan together with a baggy silhouette on the bottom.
+For more casual occasions, Guizio suggests pairing fitted knitwear together with a baggy silhouette on the bottom.
 “I like the contrast of the fits and relaxed energy,” she explains.
 For dressier settings, she suggests something more structured for contrast.
 “Corsets in the olden days were meant to be worn under extravagant gowns, so to pair a corset with casual denim has always felt a bit rebellious to me in terms of new-age design.”

-Ahead, learn more about the art of pairing a going-out top and slouchy jeans.
+Ahead, learn more about the art of pairing baggy jeans and going-out tops, be it for going out or staying in.
 Whether your night ends at 2 a.m. at a small-town dive bar or you’re in for a chill conversation over espresso martinis, you’ll fit right in with the crowd.

 Looking to show a bit of skin?
 A cropped open-back top will allow just that.
-It might not be super practical in the winter, but that’s where a puffer jacket comes into play.
-Add slouchy jeans in the mix to balance out your tiny top (specifically, low-rise if you’re feeling bold).
+It might not be super practical all the time, but that’s where a statement jacket comes into play.
+Add slouchy jeans in the mix to balance out your tiny top (low-rise if you’re feeling bold).

 Don’t overlook the power of simple separates.
-In fact, a fitted black top paired with roomy jeans is attention-grabbing, yet still relaxed.
-Complete the look with strappy sandals or try chunky moto boots come winter.
+In fact, baggy jeans and crop tops in a simple monotone color are attention-grabbing, yet still relaxed.
+Complete the look with strappy sandals or try chunky moto boots come cool weather.

 Unique, eye-catching details make all the difference when it comes to a playful evening ensemble.
 Try an unexpected exposed-bra top (courtesy of Tae Park) and slit jeans.
 Finish off with simple accessories to keep the streamlined vibe consistent throughout your look.

 When you’re putting together an outfit for a night out, you can’t go wrong with a long-sleeve bustier top.
-Instead of pairing the blouse with a mini skirt, try a pair of distressed jeans.
+Instead of pairing the blouse with a mini skirt or pleated trousers, try a pair of distressed jeans.
 The mix of polish and edge keeps things interesting.